 Laura Hadden spent three years producing media for The Moth in New York City, including the Peabody Award-winning radio show, but is thrilled to be back in her beloved Pacific Northwest.
 As a filmmaker, her work has been featured at Frameline Film Festival and Hot Docs as well as on The Documentary Channel and BBC News.
 Her ongoing creative projects include co-producing Wage/Working (a jukebox-based oral history project about workers and income inequality) and co-hosting United Noshes (a one-meal-per-country dinner party series) with her husband Jesse.
 She has taught storytelling and media production through the Center for Digital Storytelling as well as at Hunter College, where she is currently pursuing an MFA.
 When she was a kid, she wanted to be a country singer and/or dog.
 She now spends her free time hanging out with her dogs, Emmylou & Reba, which is close enough.
 Email Laura here.

-Lauren Masterson is the go-to woman for keeping things up and running in the Live Wire offices.
+Lauren Masterson is the Development Director for Live Wire.
 After earning a degree in economics from Northwestern University, she crunched numbers in the corporate world before quickly lapsing into a quarter-life crisis (are those even real?!) and moving west out of snowy Minneapolis.
-These days, when Lauren isn’t holding down the fort at Live Wire, you can find her in the darkroom at Newspace Center for Photography, attempting to pet her hedgehog Morrie, or pretending to be out for a run.
+These days, when Lauren isn’t at Live Wire, you can find her in the darkroom at Newspace Center for Photography, attempting to pet her hedgehog Morrie, or pretending to be out for a run.
 Her work is online at laurenhmasterson.com.
 Email Lauren here.

 Laura and her fairly active blowhole came to Live Wire by way of the 17th century American whaling industry.
 She entered the belly of the beast at Steeplechase Films, Ric Burns documentary production outfit where she worked on the film, Into the Deep: America, Whaling, and the World.
 Three years later, she moved to New Zealand, where she found herself amidst breathtaking scenery, producing really awful deodorant commercials.
 When homesickness got the best of her, she turned that ship around and found herself bicycling up and down the western seaboard in search of the most New Zealand-like place in America she could find.
 And there you have it.
 Go-to karaoke jam: Michael Jackson, “Will You Be There.”
 Email Laura here.